Creating fictional people since 1989.

 - Savannah, Georgia

-I’m an author and I’m self employed, so I could use the usual adjectives that appear on résumés and cover letters – creative, self motivated, organized, hard working, etc. – but instead I’ll go deeper.
+Melina is an author and self employed, so she could use the usual adjectives that appear on résumés and cover letters – creative, self motivated, organized, hard working, etc. – but instead we’ll go deeper.

-- Individualistic (I value my individuality and hope you do as well.)
+- Individualistic (She values her individuality and hopes you do as well.)

 - Obsessed (both with writing and music)